stardot/inf_format/inf_format_full.md

 To represent an Acorn file/directory on a modern system (henceforth described as a PC, but it could be anything), the .inf format uses 2 directory entries on the PC.

 One holds the file/directory contents.
-For an Acorn file, it's a file, the so-called data file, holding the contents of the file as it would be seen on the Acorn system; for an Acorn directory, it's a directory, the so-called PC directory, containing any further PC directory entries corresponding to Acorn files/directories inside the corresponding Acorn directory (and so on, possibly recursively).
+For an Acorn file, it's a file, the so-called data file, holding the contents of the file as it would be seen on the Acorn system; for an Acorn directory, it's a directory, the so-called PC directory, containing any further PC directory entries corresponding to Acorn files/directories under the corresponding Acorn directory (and so on, possibly recursively).

 The other, always a file in both cases, is the attribute file, holding the Acorn-specific metadata, including the Acorn name.